Know before you go

 8.4 km | Intersection, Go Straight Through. |

-13.0 km | Junction with Oregon Jack/Cornwall Hills roads.
-Go Right. |
+13.0 km | Junction with Oregon Jack and Cornwall Hills roads.
+Go right. |

-13.4 km | Three Sisters Forest Recreation Site |
+13.4 km | Three Sisters Forest Recreation Site. |

 14.6 km | Go Straight.
-(Track to left takes you near Bedard Aspen – you must hike the last couple of kilometres in as the road ends in a meadow.) |
+The track to the left takes you near Bedard Aspen.
+You must hike the last couple of kilometres in as the road ends in a meadow. |

 21.4 km | Lookout at the top of Cornwall. |